pa11y/pa11y-dashboard/README.md

 Instructions for installing and running MongoDB are outside the scope of this document.
 When in doubt, please refer to the [MongoDB installation instructions](https://docs.mongodb.com/manual/installation/) for details of how to install and run MongoDB on your specific operating system.
 An example of the installation and configuration process for macOS follows.

 Pa11y Dashboard uses [MongoDB Node.js Driver][mongodb-package] version 3, which [may not support some features][mongodb-package-compatibility] of MongoDB versions 6 and beyond.
-We do test against MongoDB versions 2 to 7, but please ensure that your MongoDB server fills the requirements before trying to run Pa11y Dashboard.
+We do however test against MongoDB versions 3 to 6, and the latest major version, which at the time of writing is `7`.

 #### Example MongoDB installation for macOS